-Physical Development - This area is divided into 'Moving and Handling' and 'Health and self-care'.
-Children learn to be confident and safe in their movement and to explore different ways of moving; they learn about the effects of activity on their bodies and how to keep healthy and safe.
-Every week Hedgehog Class take part in 'Energy Club' activities, addressing this learning.
-Our outdoor spaces provide plentiful opportunities to safely develop physical skills such as climbing, running, balancing and riding scooters.
-On a smaller scale children develop fine motor skills through a variety of activities enabling them, eventually, to better control simple tools such as pencils, pens, brushes and scissors.
 Literacy - This area is divided into 'Reading' and 'Writing'.
 Children develop a love of stories and other books and they become more aware of print in their environment.
 They begin to recognise and write their names and develop confidence in early mark-making.
 Through fun, practical activities children learn to hear sounds in words, supporting both reading and writing later on...
-In their reception year, they start the 'Read, Write Inc. Programme' (Mon - Thu), leading to success in reading and writing simple sentences.
-Each half term in The Foundation Stage, specific stories are selected for children to rehearse and re-tell, improving story telling language and techniques.
+In their reception year, they start the 'Read, Write Inc. Programme', leading to success in reading and writing simple sentences.
+From January, specific stories are selected and planned for children to rehearse and re-tell, over a half term period, improving story telling language and techniques.